med1/guns.lol-username-checker/README.md

-This project sends requests to guns.lol APIs.
-If this will cause problems, guns.lol authorities should contact me. discord: medi0s
+if you want to contact
+discord: medi0s
+instagram: medi0s

 # How to use
 - Have <a href="https://www.python.org/">Python</a> installed.